-Vivo dropped Gimbal stabilisation on this due to the sheer size of the sensor.
+Vivo dropped Gimbal stabilization on this due to the sheer size of the sensor.
 It comes with Dual Pixel PD Autofocus and Laser Autofocus, with a 1.6µm effective Pixel Suze and regular OIS.

-These photos are so well done that the IMX989 sensor has been referred to as the pinnacle of smartphone photography.
+These photos are so well done that the IMX989 sensor has been called the pinnacle of smartphone photography.
 However, not all credit goes to the sensor; Vivo has excellent software-based HDR algorithms and fantastic image processing in low light.

-Two modes let you choose between a saturated and boosted look that some prefer, and there’s also a natural mode that attempts to reproduce colours exactly as you see them in real life.
-Vivo also has a dedicated ISP to take away the load from the SOC, and this gives them granular control over what they want their photos to look like.
+Two modes let you choose between a saturated and boosted look that some prefer, and there’s also a natural mode that attempts to reproduce colors exactly as you see them in real life.
+Vivo also has a dedicated ISP to take away the load from the SOC, giving them granular control over what they want their photos to look like.